 I help motorcycle riders decide on general genres of bikes and pick different bikes within each genre (e.g. which middleweight adventure bike?) and different models within a lineup (e.g. which BMW R nineT?).

-The vast majority of the content is written by me, Dana.
+I’ve written everything n this site.
 I’ve been riding and involved with bikes for decades.
 I don’t know everything (which would be impossible), but I’ve learned a lot, and am still learning more.
 More importantly, I’m told that I’m good at writing about complicated things in an easy-to-approach way, and that’s why I write the articles on this site (and others).

 If you want to publish on Motofomo, contact me.
 I’m particularly interested in diverse viewpoints.
 If you’re a new rider, or a rider of a less well-represented demographic among riders, then you’re welcome here.